tredontho/purescript-book/text/chapter3.md

 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:showEntry_signature}}
 ```

-This type signature says that `showEntry` is a function, which takes an `Entry` as an argument and returns a `String`.
+This type signature says that `showEntry` is a function that takes an `Entry` as an argument and returns a `String`.
 Here is the code for `showEntry`:

 ```haskell
 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:showEntry_implementation}}